Infineon/PSoC-6-MCU-BLE-Connectivity-Designs/README.md

 #### 21. CE217640 - BLE Phone Alert
 This code example demonstrates the current Ringer mode of the Phone Alert Server (a phone or CY8CKIT-062 PSoC 6 BLE Pioneer Kit) and the Ringer and Vibrate states on the user interface LEDs of the Phone Alert Client on the CY8CKIT-062 PSoC 6 BLE Pioneer Kit).
+#### 22. CE217641 - BLE Proximity Profile
+This example project demonstrates the Proximity operation of the BLE PSoC Creator Component.
+The Proximity Reporter uses the BLE Proximity Profile with one instance of the Link Loss Service and one instance of the Tx Power Service to display alerts on the device if connection to the client is lost.
+The Proximity Reporter operates with other devices which implement the
+Proximity Monitor Profile role.
+The device uses Limited Discovery mode during which it is visible to the BLE clients.
+The device remains in Deep Sleep mode between the BLE connection intervals.
+#### 23. CE217642 - BLE Running Speed Cadence
+The design demonstrates the core functionality of the BLE Component configured as the Running Speed and Cadence Sensor (RSCS) device in the GATT Server role.
+The device simulates running/walking data measurements and sends them over the BLE Running Speed and Cadence Service
+#### 24. CE217643 - BLE Temperature Measurement
+This example demonstrates the Health Thermometer Profile operation of the BLE Component.
+The device simulates thermometer readings and sends it over to the BLE Health Thermometer Service.
+It also simulates a battery level value and sends it over to the BLE Battery Service.
+#### 25. CE217644 - BLE Time Sync
+This example demonstrates the Current Time Service (CTS) in GATT Client and GAP Peripheral role.
+#### 26. CE217645 - BLE Weight Scale
+The design demonstrates the Weight Scale Profile operation of the BLE Component.
+The Weight Scale Sensor uses one instance of the
+Weight Scale Service (WSS), Body Composition Service (BCS), User Data Service (UDS), and Device Information Service (DIS) to simulate weight measurements for up to four registered users.
+The Weight Scale Sensor operates with other devices that implement the Weight Scale
+Collector Profile.
+#### 27. CE217646 - BLE Wireless Power Receiver Transmitter
+This example demonstrates the Wireless Power Transfer service in the Power Transmitter Unit and Power Receiver Unit role.
+#### 28. CE217647 - BLE Indoor Positioning
+This Bluetooth Low Energy (BLE) example project demonstrates how to create an indoor navigation system using the BLE broadcasting mode that can be configured over a GATT connection.
+#### 29. CE218044 - BLE Pulse Oximeter Sensor
+This example demonstrates how to configure and use the Bluetooth Low Energy (BLE) Component APIs and application layer callbacks for the Pulse Oximeter Profile (PLXP).
+#### 30. CE220272 - BLE Direct Test Mode
+This code example demonstrates Direct Test Mode (DTM) over the Host Controller Interface (HCI) using PSoC 6 MCU with Bluetooth Low Energy (BLE) Connectivity.
+#### 31. CE220959 - Bootloader BLE External Memory
+This example demonstrates over the air (OTA) bootloading with a PSoC® 6 MCU with Bluetooth Low Energy (BLE) connectivity using an external memory.
+The application is downloaded into the external memory, verified, and afterwards copied into the internal flash memory for execution.
+#### 32. CE220960 - Bootloader BLE Upgradable Stack
+This example demonstrates over the air (OTA) bootloading with a PSoC® 6 MCU with Bluetooth Low Energy (BLE) connectivity.
+The BLE stack code is shared between applications to reduce flash usage.
+The bootloader may download updates to the BLE stack or to the application.
+#### 33. CE222046 - BLE Throughput Measurement
+This code example demonstrates how to maximize the BLE throughput on PSoC® 6 MCU with Bluetooth Low Energy (BLE) Connectivity device.
+#### 34. CE223508 - PSoC6 BLE Four Slaves RTOS
+This example demonstrates the implementation of multi-slave functionality of the PSoC 6 MCU with BLE Connectivity (PSoC 6 BLE) device.
+#### 35. CE224714 - PSoC6 BLE Three Masters One Slave RTOS
+This example demonstrates how to configure the PSoC 6 MCU with Bluetooth Low Energy Connectivity (PSoC 6 BLE) device in simultaneous Multiple Master and Single Slave modes of operation.
+#### 36. CE224856 - BLE LP Beacon Hibernate RTOS
+This code example demonstrates a Bluetooth Low Energy (BLE) beacon that goes into Hibernate mode once the specified active time has elapsed.

 ## References
 #### 1. PSoC 6 MCU